Averynder/SOEN-341/README.md

 6. Run (cd client)
 7. Run (npm start)

+### Setting up Database
+1. Run the 'test' script first
+2. Next run the 'soen341' script
+3. Open up MySQL Workbench
+4. Browse to the correct schema
+5. RIGHT Click on Stored Procedures
+6. Copy Paste the procedures script and hit Apply

 Go to http://localhost:3000 and check to see if everything works
 * ExpressJs exclusively on port 3001
 * React with ExpressJs  on port 3000